foureyes/csci-ua.0480-spring2017-008/slides/23/socketio.markdown

 <section markdown="block">
 ## Installing on the Server

 First, create your Express project.
-We can generate a project as usual:
+We can generate a project as usual or build an express app from scratch.

-<pre><code data-trim contenteditable>
-express --hbs projectname
-cd projectname && npm install
-</code></pre>

-Then, install the Socket.IO Node module:
+__Then, install the Socket.IO Node module:__ &rarr;

 <pre><code data-trim contenteditable>
 npm install --save socket.io